 Jim Schrager is the Faculty Director for the Chicago Management Institute and the Advanced Strategy Program, teaching courses in new venture and corporate strategy to MBA students and executives at the University of Chicago Booth School of Business.
 He was awarded Chicago’s Emory Williams Teaching Award in 1996, 2001, and 2007.

-Clinical Professor of Economics and Strategy
+Adjunct Professor of Economics and Strategy

 Ram Shivakumar specializes in industrial organization, financial economics, and corporate strategy.
 His research has appeared in the Journal of International Economics, the Canadian Journal of Economics, and the Journal of Industrial Economics.